ibm-cloud-architecture/refarch-privatecloud/Installing_ICp_on_prem_ubuntu.md

   Replace "mydomain.com" with your local domain.
 There should be no need for a no_proxy entry since all ubuntu packages are pulled from the internet.

 4. Update NTP (Network Time Protocol) settings to make sure time stays in sync
-  1. Get the latest apt updates and install ntp
+  a.
+Get the latest apt updates and install ntp

     ```
     apt-get update
     apt-get install -y ntp
     ```

-  1. If using an internal NTP server, edit /etc/ntp.conf and add your internal server to the list and then restart the ntp server.
+  b.
+If using an internal NTP server, edit /etc/ntp.conf and add your internal server to the list and then restart the ntp server.
 In the following configuration, the server is configured to use a local NTP server (ntp.csplab.local) and fall back to public servers if that server is unavailable.

     ![alt text](Installation/ntp.png "NTP")

-  1. After making configuration changes restart the NTP server with the command:
+  c.
+After making configuration changes restart the NTP server with the command:

     ```
     systemctl restart ntp
     ```

-  1. Test the status of your NTP servers to make sure they are working.
+  d.
+Test the status of your NTP servers to make sure they are working.

     Use the command:

     ```
     ntpq -p
     ```